goodmorningdata/goodmorningdata.github.io/_posts/2019-4-12-NPS-Park-Visits.md

 The map below marks each park site with a circle corresponding to the number of visits that it gets each year.
 Like the previous map, this map is created using [Folium](https://python-visualization.github.io/folium/){:target="_blank"}, using circle markers.
 Those Alaska parks that had the large cirlces in the area map of the previous post now show up with small circle markers.
 They don't get anywhere near the number of visits some of the parks in the lower 48 get each year.
 Hover over a circle to display the park name and the number of visits in 2018.

 * The National Park that receives the most visits per year by far is Great Smoky Mountains National Park in Tennessee with over 11 million visits in 2018.
 This is almost twice as many visits as second place, Grand Canyon National Park.
 * The park that received the fewest vists in 2018 is Gates of the Arctic National Park with only 9500 visits.
-This park has no roads or trails and you can only get there by plane or by hiking in from the nearest highway!
+This park in Alaska has no roads or trails and you can only get there by plane or by hiking in from the nearest highway!
 * There is a full list of parks and their total visits in 2018 at the end of this post.

 ### Interactive Map